karki011/adpater-square-pos/README.md

 ## Square Client Configuration

 The Square SDK requires valid credentials and configuration to connect to your Square account.
-To configure the Square client, open the `square._client.py` file and update the `Client` configuration as follows:
+To configure the Square client, create the `square._client.py` file and update the `Client` configuration as follows:

 ```python

 from square.client import Client

 client = Client(